ntmbayfield/g88-lecture-docs/Productivity/Linting/linting-craig.md

 - linter-eslint
 - make sure jslint is disabled or not installed

+---

+In Linter Settings:
+- Check 'Lint on Change' if you want to lint as you go.
+Lint on save is a less annoying.

+---

 In linter-eslint Settings:
 - Add ~/eslintrc.js to ".eslintrc Path"
 - Add result from ```npm get prefix``` to "Global Node Installation Path" e.g. '/usr/local'